winglang/docsite/blog/2023-07-18-wing-cloud-launch.md

 One dimension of extensibility is support for any resource from the IAC ecosystem of the target as first-class citizens.
 For example, if you compile your code to a Terraform target, you can use any resource in the [Terraform Registry](https://registry.terraform.io).
-If you compile to AWS CDK/CloudFormation, you can use any [AWS CDK construct](https://docs.aws.amazon.com/cdk/api/v2/) in your code (L1s, L2s and any construct library from the [Construct Hub](https://constructs.dev/)).
+If you compile to AWS CDK/CloudFormation, you can use any [AWS CDK construct](https://docs.aws.amazon.com/cdk/api/v2/) or construct library from the [Construct Hub](https://constructs.dev/).
 Naturally, if you use any of these resources, they will only work when deploying to the cloud, but there is built-in support in Wing for providing a local implementation for them.

 Another dimension is what we call [Wing Compiler Plugins](https://www.winglang.io/docs/tools/compiler-plugins).
 Those are hooks implemented through